The History Of Brushy Land

 45 years until his death at age 84 in 2023.
 I inherited Brushy Land after he passed.

-A couple of years after Dad bought the land, he had it designated as a Tree Farm with Anderson County.
-Having the Timber Exemption lowered the property taxes, but it also meant that we had to periodically have some of our beautiful trees cut down - which Dad & I both loathed.
-Decades later, Texas began allowing folks with a Timber Exemption to switch to a
+A couple of years after Dad bought the land, he had it designated a Tree Farm.
+Having the Timber Exemption lowered the county property taxes, but it also meant that we had to periodically have some of our beautiful trees cut down - which Dad & I both loathed.
+Texas eventually allowed folks with a Timber Exemption to switch to a Wildlife Exemption while keeping the same property tax reduction.
+Switching to a Wildlife Exemption would mean that trees would no longer have to be cut down, in exchange for doing a few wildlife management practices each year.
+In July 2024, I had Brushy Land's Timber Exemption switched to a

 There are plenty of pictures of Brushy Land on my site - but very few from the early days back in 1978 & 1979.
 Here are a few from back then.